How is acute bronchitis treated?

 Most cases of acute bronchitis will go away on their own.
 It's a good idea to get plenty of rest, drink lots of noncaffeinated fluids (for example, water and fruit juices) and increase the humidity in your environment.
 Over-the-counter pain relievers can reduce inflammation, ease pain and lower fever.
 Nonsteroidal anti-inflammatory medicines (such as ibuprofen, naproxen and aspirin) help with pain and inflammation.
 Acetaminophen helps with pain and reducing fever.

 It is okay to take an over-the-counter cough suppressant if your cough is dry (not producing any mucus).
 It's best not to suppress a cough that brings up mucus because this type of cough helps clear the mucus from your bronchial tree faster.
-Cough medicine is not recommended for children, especially those under 4 years of age.
+Cough medicine is not recommended for children, especially those younger than 4 years of age.

 Because acute bronchitis is usually caused by viruses, antibiotics do not help.
 Even if you cough up mucus that is colored or thick, antibiotics probably won’t help you get better any faster.
 However, if your doctor thinks your bronchitis is caused by a bacteria, he or she may prescribe antibiotics.